Completeness Relation in Renormalized Quantum Systems: Completeness Relation

 \begin{myremark} The explicit realization above gives us some insight about the self-adjoint extension perspective as well.
-Note that the functions $G_0(x, a|E_k^*)$'s are not in the domain of the original Hamiltonian $H_0$, nevertheless we have shown that their difference $G_0(x, a|E_k^*)-G_0(x,a|E_l^*)$ are in the domain of $H_0$, hence we need only one of them to be added to the original domain. \end{myremark}
+Note that the functions $G_0(x, a|E_k^*)$'s are not in the domain of the initial Hamiltonian $H_0$, nevertheless we have shown that their difference $G_0(x, a|E_k^*)-G_0(x,a|E_l^*)$ are in the domain of $H_0$, hence we need only one of them to be added to the initial domain $D(H_0)$. \end{myremark}

+\begin{myremark} It is possible to provide the upper and lower bounds for these new eigenfunctions on manifolds, which charaterize the singular behavior as $x\to a$.
+Considering manifolds with Ricci bounded from below by the metric, for $d=3$ we have,